chintanboghara/GitHub-Monitoring-with-Grafana-on-AWS-EC2/README.md

    ![alt text](image-1.png)
    ![alt text](image-2.png)

-   - Verify Grafana is running by opening `http://<public_ip>:3000` in your browser.
+   - Verify Grafana is running by opening `http://<public_ip>:3000` in browser.
    ![alt text](image-3.png)

 ### 3. **Create a GitHub Personal Access Token (PAT)**
-   - Log in to your GitHub account.
+   - Log in to GitHub account.
    - Go to **Settings** > **Developer settings** > **Personal access tokens**.
    - Generate a new token with the necessary scopes (e.g., `repo`, `read:org`).
    - Save the token securely, as it will be used to connect Grafana to GitHub.